International Energy Agency: Bias against renewable energy

 The IEA has been criticised for systematically underestimating the role of renewable energy sources in future energy systems such as photovoltaics and their cost reductions.

 In the past, the IEA has been criticized by environmental groups for underplaying the role of renewable energy technologies in favor of nuclear and fossil fuels.
 In 2009, Guy Pearse stated that the IEA has consistently underestimated the potential for renewable energy alternatives.

 The Energy Watch Group (EWG), a coalition of scientists and politicians which analyses official energy industry predictions, claims that the IEA has had an institutional bias towards traditional energy sources and has been using "misleading data" to undermine the case for renewable energy, such as wind and solar.
 A 2008 EWG report compares IEA projections about the growth of wind power capacity and finds that it has consistently underestimated the amount of energy the wind power industry can deliver.

 For example, in 1998, the IEA predicted global wind electricity generation would total 47.4 GW by 2020, but EWG's report states that this level was reached by the end of 2004.
-The report also said that the IEA has not learned the lesson of previous underestimates, and last year net additions of wind power globally were four times greater than the average IEA estimate from its 1995–2004 predictions.
+The report also said that the IEA has not learned the lesson of previous underestimates, and in 2008, net additions of wind power globally were four times greater than the average IEA estimate from its 1995–2004 predictions.
 This pattern seems to have continued through 2016.

-In a press release, the IEA stated that ‘80% of the increase in global electricity generation in 2024 was provided by renewable sources and nuclear’, placing nuclear power production alongside renewable energy sources as if both were being expanded on a grand scale.
+In a press release, the IEA stated that '80% of the increase in global electricity generation in 2024 was provided by renewable sources and nuclear', placing nuclear power production alongside renewable energy sources as if both were being expanded on a grand scale.
 While it announced that renewables were expanded by 700 GW, it concealed the fact that nuclear power capacity was not even expanded by a hundredth of this, namely 6.84 GW.
 In the document announced with the press release, it states the increase in nuclear power capacity at 7 GW, but conceals the fact that, according to its own figures, 2.89 GW were lost in the same year due to the shutdown of nuclear power plants.

 Amid discontent from across the renewables sector at the IEA's performance as a global energy watchdog, the International Renewable Energy Agency was formed on January 26, 2009.
 The aim is to have the agency fully operational by 2010 with an initial annual budget of €25M.

 The IEA forecasts for solar power during the 2010s were criticized as not in accordance with the exponential growth in the sector.
 Authors Adam Whitmore of Harvard's Belfer Center for Science and International Affairs and Terje Osmundsen, then the senior vice president of Scatec Solar, a Norwegian solar power company, claimed that the agency's cost assumptions were 100% above current market prices, creating misleading projections that perpetuate the impression that the growth of solar power requires huge subsidies, which has the potential to discourage investment in solar energy market and, consequently, stymie faster growth.